Jeep Wrangler Overheating At Idle (ALL FIXES)

 Water Pump

 Lack of coolant or low coolant levels is another reason why your Jeep can overheat.
 Using the proper coolant and flushing your cooling system periodically is imperative to the proper functioning of your system.
-Use Mopar 68048953AB Standard HOAT Coolant and Antifreeze for 07-12 Jeep Wrangler JK.

 The coolant contains many additives that are designed to prevent corrosion in the cooling system, but they, unfortunately, have a limited life span, which requires replacing.
-As a vehicle owner and Jeep owner, it’s important to regularly inspect the coolant levels and flush and refill periodically.
-This is one of the most important maintenance items to protect and prolong your Jeep’s engine life.

 Radiator Cap Seals